Suvrodev/book-shop/readme.md

 ## Technology I have used:

+- **npm**: I used npm (Node Packege Manager) to easily install, update, and manage the required packages and libraries in the project.
 - **Express.js**: For server-side development.
 - **MongoDB**: Database used for storing data.
 - **Mongoose**: Used for database validation.